PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 occurrence, live LayoutState wiring, and adjacent SA/PA MirrorPad propagation.
 Commit and push only; do not create, reopen, or update a pull request.

+## Post-cleanup CSP-attention result characterization checkpoint

+The audit corrects the preceding resume note: CSP-attention has exactly one production call, not multiple occurrences.
+Its lowerer wrapper dispatches the single indexed owner and returns the fixed one-counter dictionary `optimized_transpose_csp_attention_nhwc_chains`.

+The owner performs indexed transactional-style rewrites, then calls unused-tensor pruning unconditionally.
+LayoutState synchronization is guarded by a positive rewrite count.
+The counter therefore remains stable observation data but is incomplete evidence for cleanup-only pruning and must not control later work.

+The sole call follows `_post_cleanup_sinet_preadd_resize_results`, receives the live Session LayoutState, and immediately precedes SA/PA MirrorPad propagation.
+A strict expected-failure contract selects `_post_cleanup_csp_attention_stats`.
+It fixes the one-call count, model and LayoutState arguments, one-key schema, unconditional prune, positive-only layout sync, captured predecessor, and SA/PA successor.

+At implementation, replace only the raw production expression with an assignment.
+Do not add a consumer or guard, and do not change the wrapper, owner, schema, graph-index behavior, pruning, layout sync, surrounding sequence, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- CSP result/schema semantics, SiNet pre-add/resize and terminal boundaries,
+  architecture, and pass-efficiency coverage:
+  `306 passed, 1 xfailed in 17.78s`
+- concrete CSP-attention owner fixtures: `2 passed, 739 deselected in 0.61s`

+The sole strict expected failure is the intentionally unimplemented retention assignment.
+Implement only that assignment, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

 The terminal-QKV call now retains